-Customer satisfaction surveys are a cheap and easy way to get an idea of what your customers experience when they do business with you.
+Customer satisfaction surveys are a cheap and easy way to get an idea of your customers’ experience when they do business with you.
 Your surveys can be as easy as a card that your customer fills out.
-You can get a little techy by encouraging people to fill out an online survey.
-It’s pretty simple to set up through Survey Monkey or set up a simple form on your website.
-If you want to get responses from your survey, offer a small incentive to customers who fill them out.
-This could be something as simple as a percentage off their next purchase.
+You can get a little techy by encouraging people to complete an online survey.
+Setting up through Survey Monkey or a simple form on your website is pretty simple.
+If you want to get responses from your survey, offer a small incentive to customers who fill them out; for example, it could be something as simple as a percentage off their next purchase.

 Share survey responses with your staff.
-When you discuss customer satisfaction with your employees, it sends the right message that it’s important to your operations.
+Discussing customer satisfaction with your employees sends the right message that it’s important to your operations.
 They will also get an idea of what your business is doing right and where the customer experience can improve.
-The best part is that your team might have useful ideas on improving customer service and will take some ownership of the solutions.
+The best part is that your team might have helpful ideas on improving customer service and will take some ownership of the solutions.

-I always find it amazing how inconsistent customer service can be at the same establishment depending on which employee serves me.
+It is surprising how inconsistent customer service can be at the same establishment, depending on which employee serves me.
 Your customers should have the same high-quality experience regardless of which employee is helping them.

-Properly training staff is expensive, but it’s an investment that will keep customers coming back.
+Training staff is expensive, but it’s an investment that keeps customers returning.
 It’s worth the investment in training them to provide the best customer experience.
 Your staff should also alert management to service failures or ways to improve service.

 Turn Failures into Opportunities

 Staying with the Four Seasons example, you should look at service failures as opportunities to gain a loyal customer.
 You’re going to have service failures.
-It would be nice if you didn’t, but it does happen and will happen.
+It would be nice if you didn’t, but it will happen.
 How you respond to those failures is what matters.

-The scary thing is that most customers won’t tell you if they’re not satisfied.
+The scary thing is that most customers won’t tell you if they’re unsatisfied.
 They will tell their friends and not return to your business.
-The opportunity is when they do tell you, or your staff realizes the failure before the complaint – it’s a chance to satisfy the customer.
+The opportunity is when they tell you or your staff realizes the failure before the complaint – it’s a chance to satisfy the customer.
 It’s a second chance to do right by your customer.
 People are forgiving when you say sorry and then go the extra mile for them.